schematics/schematics/docs/community.rst

 ------------

-If you're interested in contributing code or documentation to Schematics, please visit :doc:`development` for instructions.
+If you're interested in contributing code or documentation to Schematics, please visit the :doc:`development` for instructions.